phoe/binding-arrows/doc/TUTORIAL.md

 The name "threading macros" has nothing to do with multiprocessing.
 Instead, the term "thread" refers to a piece of string that is driven by a needle through multiple layers of fabric.
 Threading macros work in a similar way, driving results of evaluating previous expressions into next expressions.

 Traditional threading macros have their origins in [Clojure](https://clojure.org/guides/threading_macros) and have been further extended by a library named [swiss-arrows](https://github.com/rplevy/swiss-arrows).
-From there, they have found their way back into Common Lisp, and from there, I have created the variant of them named binding threading macros ~~[as a failed experiment in rewriting a traditional implementation](https://github.com/Harleqin/arrows/pull/3)~~.
+From there, they have found their way back into Common Lisp, and from there, I have created the variant of the traditional arrows ~~[as a failed experiment in rewriting `arrows` to use `let*`](https://github.com/Harleqin/arrows/pull/3)~~.

-**This tutorial only covers binding threading macros and does not apply to traditional binding macros.** Henceforth, we will refer to binding threading macros as just threading macros.
+**This tutorial only covers binding threading macros and does not apply to traditional binding macros.** (It could, however, allow you to learn the basics of traditional binding macros, if you look away a little whenever you see a `let*` and instead pretend that the individual bindings are not meant to undergo evaluation.)

+Henceforth, we will refer to binding threading macros as just threading macros.

 Binding threading macros can be understood as operators that sequentially bind anonymous variables.
 We do not define any names for these variables (hence "anonymous"); instead, we declare where the result of the previous expression, bound to an automatically generated anonymous variable, should go in the current expression.